eugenemark87/EugeneCV/README.md

-A simple web app build for my CV to share past work screenshots
+A simple web app built for my CV to share screenshots of past work

 - .NET 6 MVC
 - SQL Server